Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • Authorisation Pending: Your application requires more time before a decision can be made.

-It costs $21 or £17 to obtain an ESTA at the time of writing.
+An ESTA costs $21 or £17 to obtain at the time of writing.
 You can pay on the website, with a credit or debit card or with Paypal.
 If your application is rejected you’ll only pay $4 (£2.30).
+You won't be able to claim for the cost of your ESTA back through your travel insurance.

 Once an ESTA form has been submitted, the application is then queried against US law enforcement databases.
 However, this only takes a few seconds, with the vast majority of applications determined within 4 seconds (99.6% approved in this time according to the US Embassy in London).

-The ESTA is valid for up to two years (less if your passport expires within two years) and allows for multiple entries of up to 90 days each into the United States.
-If you receive a new passport during the two-year entry period, you must reapply for ESTA approval.
+The ESTA is valid for up to two years, less if your passport expires within two years.
+That's why it's important to check your passport before you go to the USA, as the ESTA allows for multiple entries of up to 90 days each into the United States.
+If you renew your passport or lose your passport during the two-year entry period, you must reapply for ESTA approval.

 It's recommended you apply at least 72 hours before departure.